@synth_cinema: 2023

 GORGO (1961)

-Time for a venture into the world of weirdly familiar second hand ideas and recycled imagery.
+Time for a venture into the world of familiar second hand ideas and recycled imagery.
 There aren't too many original monster movie concepts out there, but some are more noticeable than others when they get repeated.
 In this case it's the old Mothra story in which something is stolen from a mysterious region and something bigger and angrier shows up to cause havoc.
-This was itself an obvious take on the story from King Kong but sometimes sticking to a simple formula works.
-There are greedy jerks looking to find fame and fortune and there are strange island locales.
+This was itself an obvious take on the story from King Kong but sometimes a simple formula works.
+There are greedy jerks looking to find fame and fortune and there are exotic islands.
 Unfortunately there are also some moments involving child actors that would later be copied by the Gamera series.
-It's a weird self cannibalising genre, but in a way that's part of the fun.
+It's a weird self cannibalising genre, but that's part of the fun.

 Scorecard